vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV II.
 241, Gandhāṣtaka-mixture of eight fragrant substances slightly

-varying according to the deities ( such as Sakti, Viṣnu, Siva, Ganosa) to whom they are to be offered.
+varying according to the deities ( such as Sakti, Viṣṇu, Siva, Ganosa) to whom they are to be offered.
 The eight for Sakti worship are sandalwood, agallochum, camphor, saffron, rocanā, Jatāmānsi ( valerian), cora and kapi (last two are

 some kinds of grass ); AK ( folio 98a).
 Galatikūrrata-pouring a stream of water on the image of Siva